30 BEAUTIFUL Banff Lakes You Have To Visit

 I know, I know, Lake O Hara is not in Banff, or even an Alberta Lake for that matter.
 However, it is in the Rockies and is one of the most stunning lakes I have ever seen.

 Not only is the lake mesmerizing, but the whole area is truly pristine.
-To reach Lake O Hara, you’ll have to score backcountry camp permits, or a bus shuttle, or hike in 11km on an access road.
+To reach Lake O Hara, you’ll have to score backcountry camp permits, a bus shuttle, or hike 11km on an access road.
 All will require work though, because reserving a Lake O Hara campsite is no easy feat.

 mcarthur lake yoho